Top Real Estate Markets

 Toronto is the largest city in Canada and the economic and entertainment hub of our country.
 It is one of our most livable cities, although high home prices continue to put it at a disadvantage to other world-class Canadian cities such as Montreal and Calgary.
 Nevertheless, with strong immigration levels into our country and a growing population, Toronto and the surrounding GTA will continue to be a major destination.

 Historically, this is why Toronto typically reports lower Months of Inventory (i.e. housing supply) than other Ontario cities.
-Months of Inventory (MOI), which measures how many resale homes are available for sale relative to buyer demand, is a statistic tracked by CREA to infer how hot a real estate market may be.
-A lower MOI means that the number of homes available are quickly being purchased by the many more buyers that exist in the market.
-Going back all the way to 1994, Toronto has a median MOI of 2.8 months, compared to the province of Ontario which has a median of 3.8 months of homes available for sale.
+Months of Inventory (MOI), which measures how many resale homes are available for sale relative to the current buying trend, is a statistic tracked by CREA to infer how hot a real estate market may be.
+A lower MOI means that the number of active listings are quickly being purchased by the many more buyers that exist in the market.
+Going back all the way to the start of 1992, Toronto has a median MOI of 2.9 months, compared to the province of Ontario which has a median of 3.9 months of homes available for sale.

 When your market has lots of demand, you need to have lots of people selling or lots of new homes being built.
 Toronto has neither of these when compared to the overall demand to live in or nearby the downtown core.
-Add in the fact than many neighbourhoods in Toronto have limited space for new development, such as Liberty Village, and it is evident that housing affordability will continue to be a big issue for the city.
-After a strong first quarter where inventory in the GTA fell below 2 months, many new sellers entered the market with resale inventory spiking for six straight months to finish the most recent quarter at 5.1 months.
-It appears that some sellers have been waiting for rate cuts to list their homes, with a glut particularly in condo listings at double the supply when compared to the trailing 5-year average.
+Add in the fact than many neighbourhoods in Toronto have limited space for new development, such as Liberty Village, and it is evident that housing affordability will remain a prominent issue for the city.
+After a strong start to 2024 where GTA inventory fell below 2 months, many new sellers entered the market with resale inventory spiking for six straight months to finish the year at 4.6 months and remain elevated at 4.8 months to end the first quarter of 2025.
+It appears that some sellers have been waiting for rate cuts to list their homes, with a glut particularly in condo listings at nearly double the supply when compared to the trailing 5-year average.

-During the second quarter, the Greater Toronto Area reported an average sale price of $1.1 million, more or less flat from a year ago and up 4% from the trailing 5-year average.
-Across all regions comprising the GTA (York Region, Mississauga, Durham Region, etc.) the core Toronto municipality, which suffered somewhat of an exodus during the pandemic, is now out-performing the province and surrounding GTA year-over-year and on a 5-year basis.
-For more information on the Toronto housing market, specifically the Toronto municipality comprising Etobicoke and Scarborough, check out the latest Toronto Market Report here.
+During the first quarter of 2025, the Greater Toronto Area reported an average sale price of $1,075K, down 2% from a year ago and 1% from the trailing 5-year average now centered around the Covid market peak in late 2021 and early 2022.
+Across all regions comprising the GTA (York Region, Mississauga-Peel, Halton, Durham, etc.) the core Toronto municipality, which suffered somewhat of an exodus during the pandemic, remains challenged for price growth and featuring more inventory than the historical average.
+For more information on the Toronto housing market, specifically the Toronto municipality comprising Etobicoke and Scarborough boroughs, check out the latest Toronto Market Report here.

 London

-London has a few reasons why it’s on this list.
 Two hours west of the GTA, two hours east of Windsor-Detroit, and 45 minutes from two Great Lakes, London is the hub of southwestern Ontario, with major companies, hospitals, and higher education based in the city.
-Across Western University and Fanshawe College, London’s population grows by 50,000 students every September through April, with many of these students choosing London as their new home upon graduation.
+Across Western University and Fanshawe College, London’s population grows by 50K students every September through April, with many of these students choosing London as their new home upon graduation.
 This is a big reason as to why the London rental market has historically been one with very low vacancy rates, with a recent Statistics Canada report showing 86% of all apartments in London being owned by investors.
 This is significantly higher than what the report found for nearby markets of Kitchener-Waterloo (61.5% investor-owned) and Toronto (36.2%).
 London is a large and fast-growing market, the 11th largest in Canada, with its population up 10% since the 2016 census.
 This population increase is close to double Ontario provincial growth of 5.8% during the same time period.
-As affordability across the GTA becomes more and more out-of-reach for first-time buyers, London should continue to see increased demand.
+As affordability across the GTA becomes more and more out-of-reach for first-time buyers, London should continue to see increased demand driven by GTA migration.

-In the third quarter of 2024, the London and St. Thomas board reported an average sale price of $641K, down 3% from the prior quarter and down 2% from a year ago.
-When compared to trailing 5-year average, which is now centered around the market peak of 2021 and 2022, London prices are up around 6%, outperforming the GTA and the total province.
+In the first quarter of 2025, the London and St. Thomas board reported an average sale price of $644K, up 1% from the prior quarter and 2% year-over-year.
+When compared to trailing 5-year average, now centered around the market peak of late 2021 and early 2022, London resale prices are only up 3%, slightly outperforming the provincial average which is flat.

 At the end of 2023, London reported 4.7 months of inventory, slightly higher than inventory levels one year earlier and much healthier than the trailing 5-year average for the region.
-Like other markets in Ontario, inventory has risen sharply since April and now firmly sits in buyer-friendly conditions at just over 5 months.
+Like other markets in Ontario, inventory has risen sharply since April and now sits in buyer-friendly conditions at just under 5 months of supply.

 For more information on the Greater London Area, comprising London and surrounding Middlesex County, St. Thomas and Elgin County, Strathroy-Caradoc, Woodstock-Ingersoll, and Tillsonburg and Norfolk County, check out the latest London Market Report here.